-Cantuccini Toscani, or Tuscan almond biscuits, are those well-known Italian cookies that are baked twice for extra crispiness.
-This easy cantuccini recipe yields about 36 cookies and is highly versatile, as you can play with the flavours as you wish.
+Cantuccini Toscani, or Tuscan almond biscuits, are those Italian biscuits baked twice for extra crispiness.
+This easy cantuccini recipe yields about 36 cookies and is super easy to make your own.

 What do you need to make cantuccini Toscani?